ElementsProject/libwally-core/README.md

 ```

 The script `tools/build_android_libraries.sh` builds the Android release files and
-can be used as and example for your own Android projects.
+can be used as an example for your own Android projects.

 ## Cleaning